To-jak/Impact-of-Context-for-Image-Recognition/README.md

-# Quick experiment: Impact of Context for Image Recognition
+# Impact of Context for Image Recognition

 In [Kolmogorov's sense of complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity), conditional complexity allows to take some background knowledge into account for description complexity.